liangpeili/aschdocs-en/docs/index.md

-These docs are supplement to the official docs, which mainly is a collection of problems and solutions during Dapp development.
+These docs are supplement to the official docs, which mainly collects problems and solutions during Dapp development.
 Everyone can submit issues or PRs to my personal repo on github.

 Github Repo： https://github.com/liangpeili/aschdocs